codacy/docs/docs/organizations/managing-security-and-risk.md

 1. Open your organization **Security and risk management** page to display the dashboard.

-    The dashboard includes five panes, each containing the total count of matching items and a button to access the matching item list:
+    The dashboard includes five panes, each containing the number of matching items and a button to access the matching item list:

     -   **Total**: all open items
-    -   **Due soon**: open items within 15 days of missing their SLA deadline
+    -   **Due soon**: open items within 15 days of missing their deadline
-    -   **Overdue**: open items with a missed SLA deadline
+    -   **Overdue**: open items with a missed deadline
-    -   **Closed on time**: items closed before the SLA deadline
+    -   **Closed on time**: items closed before the deadline
-    -   **Closed late**: items closed after the SLA deadline
+    -   **Closed late**: items closed after the deadline

     ![Security and risk management dashboard](images/placeholder.png)